What is VEGF

 • Vascular endothelial growth factor (VEGF) is a protein produced by cells in your body.
 VEGF produces new blood vessels when the body needs them.

-• Anti-VEGF agents, with the effects of reducing retinal neovascularization (RNV) and choroidal neovascularization (CNV), and inhibiting vascular permeability
+• Anti-VEGF injection agents, with the effects of reducing retinal neovascularization (RNV) and choroidal neovascularization (CNV), and inhibiting vascular permeability

-Anti VEGF approval & evolved
+Anti VEGF injection approval & evolved

-Present & Future of Anti-VEGFs
+Present & Future of Anti-VEGF injection

 aMolecular weight expressed as a range to reflect glycosylation status. *Faricimab 6 mg is 4 times molar dose of 0.5 mg ranibizumab